e1quem/VolatilityAnalysis/README.md

 ![Skew](assets/VolatilitySkew_log.png)
 This graph does not necessarily indicate volatility skewness, but rather a logical mechanism of log returns.
 It reveals how a 1c to 2c price change will be accounted as a larger relative price movement than a 90c to 91 price change, with a plateau from 30c to 70c.
 This mechanism can be countered by using log-odds returns (by converting price changes into relative probabilities, we smooth out extreme moves and make price changes more uniform).
 ![Skew](assets/VolatilitySkew_logOdds.png)
 With this fix, volatility is equally as high for extremely high and low prices, with lower volatility from 10c to 70c.
-There is an positively-skewed volatility smile.
+There is a positively-skewed volatility smile.

 #### 4. [getData.py](./getData.py)
-Used to downloads .csv price history of eligible markets in data/Politics and data/Sports folders.
+Used to downloads .csv price history of eligible markets in data/Politics and data/Sports.
 The maximum granularity is 10m intervals for 30 days of historical data.

 ## GARCH Models

 #### 1. [GARCHbacktest.py](GARCH/GARCHbacktest.py)
 This file uses GARCH models to backtest volatility forecasts on individual markets (requires an individual market slug to run).
 The model is fitted on an initial amount of training points.
 The volatility forecast it outputs is then used to define a 95% confidence price interval forecast for the next aggregated time period.
-Then, 10m observed prices are used to measure hits (price is inside the interval) and misses (price is outside of interval).
+Then, 10m observed prices are used to measure hits and misses (price is inside/outside the interval).

 Instead of fitting only one model at each step, we take a more adaptative approach.
 For each aggregated period, we fit 6 differents models: ARCH(1), ARCH(2), GARCH(1,1), GARCH(2,1), TARCH(1,1,1), TARCH(2,2,1).
 We then compare their BICs and use the model with the lowest one for the forecast.